godotengine/godot-docs/classes/class_visualshadernodecompare.rst

 - |void| **set_comparison_type**\ (\ value\: :ref:`ComparisonType<enum_VisualShaderNodeCompare_ComparisonType>`\ )
 - :ref:`ComparisonType<enum_VisualShaderNodeCompare_ComparisonType>` **get_comparison_type**\ (\ )

 The type to be used in the comparison.
-See :ref:`ComparisonType<enum_VisualShaderNodeCompare_ComparisonType>` for options.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
+.. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`
 .. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
 .. |constructor| replace:: :abbr:`constructor (This method is used to construct a type.)`